-Darwin Private Maternity Services Predicted to Close
+Darwin Private Maternity Services is closing 6th June 2025

 Healthscope Executive at Darwin Private Hospital (DPH) have dealt with this whole process with no attention to detail, of how they were going to make aware this news to their women, their staff and to the media.